PLP-MERN-Stack-Development/mern-final-project-Mogul28/xtracker/backend/README.md

 - Use MongoDB Atlas for production (free tier available)
 - Generate a strong JWT_SECRET (use a random string generator)
-- Set FRONTEND_URL to your Vercel deployment URL for proper CORS
+- Set FRONTEND_URL to your Netlify deployment URL for proper CORS
 - Render free tier services spin down after 15 minutes of inactivity